Academic Programs & Disciplines

 - Advanced Placement

-Students interested in pursuing credit for prior learning options should contact the Assessment Center, 610-359-5322
+Students interested in pursuing credit for prior learning options should contact Assessment Services at 610-359-5322

 Students are expected to attend all class sessions for courses in which they are enrolled.
 The student is responsible for withdrawing by the announced date.

 The Drop/Add procedure allows students to change a course or The Drop/Add procedure allows students to change a course or change from one course section to another during the first week of class.
 It is possible to add a course from Monday through Wednesday only during the first week of classes.
 (Exceptions are made for students whose first official class begins after the official drop/add period.)
 Since it is more difficult to add a class than to drop one, it is important to add the new class before dropping the old one.
 Students should consult an advisor before making schedule changes to be certain of fulfilling degree requirements.